 Another group of people develop nuclear sclerotic cataracts.
 These cataract early on act as magnifying glasses.
 During that time reading may improve and called “Second Sight’.

 Aging eyes can be treated by natural methods methods encompassing exercise, nutrition and altering lifestyle.

 Learn more about Non Surgical Treatment Options for Presbyopia

 Conventional treatment options include glasses.
 They can be of different types.
 Just readers or cheaters.
 Others may require bifocals and some need trifocals.
 No line progressives have helped some people.
 If you already wear glasses for myopia, you will need biofocals once presbyopia develops.
 The double lenses in bifocals allow you to correct your vision for presbyopia and nearsightedness at the same time.
-If you use contact lenses or are farsighted, you should only need basic reading glasses for clear vision.
+If you use contact lenses , you should only need basic reading glasses for clear vision.
 Multifocal contact lenses are an option which work for only a few people.
 With every blink the contact lenses move.
 We blink around 16 times per minute.
 That means the brain gets new images to sort every 6 seconds. resolving distance and near is too much in this short span.

 There area a lot of disadvantages in wearing these heavy glasses.
 Ever try swimming in them?
 I think you dislike them in the rain too.